-Option 4.
-Incentivize the sale of surplus property
+Option 4a.
+Incentivize on a statewide basis the sale of surplus property

 Issue: There is currently no incentive for WSDOT to surplus properties.
 Revenue from surplus sales goes back into the motor vehicle account, which may or may not be used to support additional WSDOT expenditures.